johnmcarter/pi-camera/README.md

 `

 ## Compatibility
-This package was tested on a Raspberry Pi 4 (4 GB Ram).
+This package was tested on a Raspberry Pi 4 (4 GB RAM).
 It should work on other Raspberry Pi 4 devices as well as a Raspberry Pi 3.